|

 The PE world has, however, put the amount at tens of millions of dollars.

-The fact that the founders did not take out cash when ECP came on board indicates that they are likely to cash in this time round alongside the PE fund as a new investor buys the company.
+The fact that the founders did not take out cash when ECP came on

-Java’s sale will cement Kenya’s reputation as a high-return market that offers easy exit routes for PE funds and development finance institutions.
+that offers easy exit routes for PE funds and development finance

 |